 Kate Goldman, Outreach Coordinator

 Kate Goldman holds a B.A. in Political Science and Modern Languages from Union College and an M.A. in Spanish American Literature from Rutgers University.
 Prior to joining CLACS, she worked as a translator, editor and teacher in the United States and Chile.
 Kate's responsibilities at the Center include providing logistical support for events such as lectures and conferences, developing program publications and publicity materials, and managing web design and maintenance.
 She also will be responsible for planning and logistics for the Botín Scholars Program.

 Emma Strother, Student Assistant

-Emma Strother is a Junior at Brown, concentrating in International Relations with a focus on Latin America.
+Emma Strother is a Senior at Brown, concentrating in International Relations with a focus on Latin America.
 She has worked for the US Office on Colombia—a foreign policy advocacy group addressing issues of forced displacement, extrajudicial killings, targeted human rights defenders and indigenous rights—in Washington, DC, and at the National Museum of the American Indian.
 She has published articles on the threats to women human rights defenders in Central America, the OAS 'Sixth Resolution on Human Rights, Sexual Orientation, and Gender Identity,' and Venezuela's El Sistema in the Council on Hemispheric Affairs' Washington Report on the Hemisphere.
 Her interests include women’s rights movements in Central America and music as a means for social change.
 She loves to travel to new places and to play the violin.